 Minimum notification period of 5 years where FRMCS services shall be in operation.
 This notification can only be done when FRMCS on-board Interoperability Constituents’ specifications, as listed in Table 5.1 and Appendix A, are completed and published with an amendment of this CCS TSI which allows the tendering of the complete FRMCS on-board equipment.
 This notification shall be done within the RINF and these changes in RINF shall be listed in the Network Statement as part of Article 27 of Directive 2012/34/EU.

-A shorter period is allowed if this is agreed between the IM and the RU’s who run services or intent to run services (at the time of establishing the agreement) on these lines.
+A shorter period is allowed if this is agreed between the IM and the RU’s who run services or intend to run services (at the time of establishing the agreement) on these lines.
 This agreement shall be notified to the Commission.

 On-board installations